fMercury/dao/packages/contracts/README.md

-# DAO Smart contracts
+# DAO Smart contracts repository

-> Development envirnoment is optimized for using with VS Code
+> Development envirnoment is optimized for using with VS Code IDE
-> Related workspace config is placed in the file: [./contracts.code-workspace](./contracts.code-workspace).
+> Related workspace configuration is placed in the file: [./contracts.code-workspace](./contracts.code-workspace).
 > Please use this configuration by `Open Workspace` menu

 ## Initial setup